Skim by Section

 This vegetable lasagna gets rave reviews every time yet it's such a simple recipe!
 Made with fresh veggies and Italian cheeses, you can't go wrong.

 Bursting with flavor!
-You won't miss the meat.
+Trust me, you won't miss the meat.

-With a few shortcuts, this white sauce lasagna comes together quickly.
+With a few shortcuts, this white sauce veggie lasagna comes together quickly.

 Here are the two time-saving tricks: